openedx/openedx-events/docs/how-tos/creating-new-events.rst

 - Which attributes of the object are the most relevant?
 - Which type are they?
-- Is any of them optional/required?
+- Are any of them optional/required?

 And with that information, create the new class justifying each decision.
 The class created in this step must comply
 with: